oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

 7. Review Source and Target Schemas

   * Connect to both the source and target databases.
-How?
-SQL developer?
   * Verify that the schemas and tables are correctly created and populated.
-In the schema/table menu again?
   * Ensure data changes in the source are reflected in the target in real time.

     ```